1993–94 United States Senate hearings on video games: First hearing

 The first half of the hearing was devoted to the experts on education and child psychology.
 These four discussed their concerns and findings on the impact of violence in video games on children.
 Chase stated "Electronic games, because they are active rather than passive, can do more than desensitize impressionable children to violence.
 They actually encourage violence as the resolution of first resort by rewarding participants for killing one's opponents in the most grisly ways imaginable."
 Provenzo iterated his findings in writing Video Kids, stated that recent games had become "overwhelmingly violent, sexist, and racist", and affirmed that he felt that with games like Night Trap, the industry was "endorsing violence" and further called for a ratings system.
 Droz stated that children "need action, but they do not need to find murder as a form of entertainment".

 The second half of the hearing focused on the industry representatives.
 During the hearing, both Sega and Nintendo continued their ongoing rivalry, accusing the other of the reason behind the hearings.
 Nintendo's Lincoln had led off his part of the testimony by acknowledging Nintendo's action to remove some of the violence of Mortal Kombat, which observers found gave Lincoln more respect from Lieberman than Sega's White received.
 One of White's key points was the transformation of the video game industry from primarily having a younger audience to an adult, and that Night Trap was meant only for adults.
-Lincoln retorted these claims, telling White, "I can't just sit here and allow you to be told that the video game industry has been transformed from children [as primary consumers] to adults."
+Lincoln rebuffed these claims, telling White, "I can't just sit here and allow you to be told that the video game industry has been transformed from children [as primary consumers] to adults."
 White referred to statistics collected from warranty cards on hardware and game sales that Sega kept and Nintendo would have also kept to justify the older demographics of current video games.
 Further, Lincoln asserted that Sega only developed its rating system after the release of Night Trap and only started to label its games after the game was criticized by consumers.
 White responded by showing a videotape of violent video games on the SNES and stressed the importance of rating video games, which at this point, Nintendo lacked.